JeffreyQ/UCLA-CS-130/README.md

     * Builds both docker images
 * `make run`
     * Runs the Flask and postgres containers
+* `make setup`
+    * Runs the alembic db upgrade command.
+Run this whenever you generate a migration

 To stop the docker-compose process, press `Ctrl-C`